Cosine Similarity Is Math, Not Magic

 How chunking choices shape what cosine similarity can see:

-- Overlap: same concept appears in multiple chunks, increases recall
+• Overlap: the same concept appears in multiple chunks, increasing recall.

 You are not just storing text.
 You are shaping the geometry your math operates on.